inveteratus/monolegacy/README.md

 You should now able to access the site by opening [http://localhost/](http://localhost/).

-There are two users setup by default:default users:
+There are two users setup by default:

 | Name  | Username | Password | Email             | Usage                |
 |-------|----------|----------|-------------------|----------------------|